finalburnneo/FBNeo/src/burner/libretro/README.md

 * Press OK, wait for the process to finish (a few seconds on my computer), and it’s done !

 ### Killer instinct won't work, why ?
+That driver was disabled for now, it doesn't meet our quality criteria.
-There are several things to know :
+~~There are several things to know :~~
-* It is only running at playable speed on x86_64 (other arch will basically need a cpu at 4Ghz because they lack a mips3 dynarec), and the core needs to be built like this to enable this dynarec : `make -j5 -C src/burner/libretro USE_X64_DRC=1`
+* ~~It is only running at playable speed on x86_64 (other arch will basically need a cpu at 4Ghz because they lack a mips3 dynarec), and the core needs to be built like this to enable this dynarec : `make -j5 -C src/burner/libretro USE_X64_DRC=1`~~
-* If your rom is at `ROM_DIRECTORY/kinst.zip`, you'll need the uncompressed disc image at `ROM_DIRECTORY/kinst/kinst.img`
+* ~~If your rom is at `ROM_DIRECTORY/kinst.zip`, you'll need the uncompressed disc image at `ROM_DIRECTORY/kinst/kinst.img`~~
-* To get the uncompressed disc image, you'll need to use the chdman tool from MAME on the chd from mame, the command looks like this : `chdman extracthd -i kinst.chd -o kinst.img`
+* ~~To get the uncompressed disc image, you'll need to use the chdman tool from MAME on the chd from mame, the command looks like this : `chdman extracthd -i kinst.chd -o kinst.img`~~

 ### Hiscore won't work, why ?
 Having hiscore.dat and the core option enabled doesn't guarantee hiscores will work for a specific game, sometimes a driver will be missing the necessary code.
 You can request support in the issue tracker as long as the request is reasonable (i.e avoid making a list of several dozens/hundreds of games)

 ### On my android device, game XXX is closing my app at launch, why ?
 Android OS has one of the worst features ever created : it kills an app if it considers it's taking too long to display something, no question asked !
 Furthermore 2 devices will have 2 different time limit (how the time limit is calculated is a mystery).
-There is basically nothing we can do about this : some android devices won't be able to run the bigger romsets because loading the zip into memory is taking too long for them.
+That's called ANR and that's something you can supposedly workaround by enabling some option about ANR (Application Not Responding) inside Android's hidden developper menu.
+Some people also reported that those ANR issues would disappear after changing from a controller to another.